 Gold clingeth to the protection of the cautious owner who invests it under the advice of men wise in its handling.

 “Gold, indeed, adhere to the cautious owner, even as it flees the careless owner.
 The man who seeks the advice of men wise in handling gold soon learn not to jeopardize his treasure, but to preserve in safety and to enjoy in contentment its consistent increase.”

 The Fourth Law of Gold

 Gold slippeth away from the man who invests it in businesses or purposes with which he is not familiar or which are not approved by those skilled in its keep.

 “To the man who has gold, yet is not skilled in its handling, many uses for it appear most profitable.
-Too often these are fraught with danger of loss, and if properly analysed by wise men, show small possibility of profit.
-Therefore, the inexperienced owner of gold who trusts to his own judgment and invests it in business or purposes with which he is not familiar, too often finds his judgment imperfect, and pays with his treasure for his inexperience.
-Wise, indeed is he who invest his treasures under the advice of men skilled in the ways of gold.”
+Too often these are fraught with the danger of loss, and if properly analyzed by wise men, show a small possibility of profit.
+Therefore, the inexperienced owner of gold who trusts to his own judgment and invests it in business or purposes with which he is not familiar, too often finds his judgment imperfect and pays with his treasure for his inexperience.
+Wise, indeed is he who invests his treasures under the advice of men skilled in the ways of gold.”

 The Fifth Law of Gold

 Gold flees the man who would force it to impossible earnings or who followeth the alluring advice of tricksters and schemers or who trusts it to his own inexperience and romantic desires in investment.